-The Faculty Handbook Committee chair or, once appointed, the ad hoc grievance committee chair should receive copies of all materials, documents, and correspondence transmitted by the parties.
+The Faculty Handbook Committee chair or, once appointed, the ad hoc grievance committee chair should receive copies of all materials, documents, and correspondence February 2018 229 | P a g e transmitted by the parties.
 The FHC chair or ad hoc committee chair is responsible for keeping a faithful, dated record of the materials, documents, and correspondence required by this grievance procedure and submitted between the parties and between the parties and the committee chairs.